PKmac78/paddisense-hacs/README.md

 ### How It Works

-- Each grower receives a **single license key** from their administrator at the start of each season
+- Each Grower can request a **single license key** from the administrator
-- The license key contains:
-  - Grower and farm identity
-  - Season expiry date
-  - Enabled modules (IPM, ASM, Weather, PWM)
-  - Repository access credentials (embedded GitHub token)
 - The license key is entered during initial setup or renewed via the options menu

 ### What Happens When a License Expires?

 **Your existing installation continues working:**
 - All installed modules remain functional
-- Existing data (paddocks, bays, seasons, inventory, etc.) is preserved
+- Your setup continues to work- your data is your data
 - Day-to-day operations are unaffected

 **What is prevented without a valid license:**
-- Downloading updates from the PaddiSense repository
+- Downloading updates for PaddiSense
 - Installing new modules
 - Receiving new features and enhancements
+- Bug fixes

 ### Renewing Your License